 top of page

 We especially encourage submissions from those often excluded from class discourse in the UK.
-These groups are, among others:
+These groups include:

 • Migrants and those for whom English is not their first language